-Aiken a family-friendly getaway
+Aiken offers a family-friendly getaway

 In Aiken, residents take leisure very seriously.